 Good food, good service, and human judgment will always sit at the heart of hospitality.
 Technology should simply help you deliver those things more consistently and with less pressure behind the scenes.

-This is where platforms like Foodhub for Business come in, offering restaurant-focused tools designed to support ordering, operations, and customer engagement without adding unnecessary complexity.
+This is where platforms like Foodhub for Business come in, offering a restaurant management system designed to support ordering, operations, and customer engagement without adding unnecessary complexity.

 AI is not here to take over hospitality.
 It is here to make running a restaurant a little easier.